ArtisticRoomba/Titanfall-2-General-Text-Modding-Guide/README.md

 ```
 and the text will work just fine.
 ### Patching and repacking the VPK
 Save and close your edited text file.
 Copy your `r1_english` file and paste it to your `Packing Environment` folder.
-Replace the file in the destination.
+Replace the files in the destination.

 Open up the Titanfall 2 VPK Tool and click Repack VPK.